Ram77-code/Anish_Gamer/README.md

 ✅ Fully Responsive UI
 ✅ Dynamic Canvas Background

-Built using pure HTML, CSS, and JavaScript — no frameworks.

 The hardest part?
 Designing the AI logic and handling different difficulty behaviors cleanly.